-The TLS libraries used in Apertis today are currently supported, though this will not remain the case indefinitely, with Ubuntu dropping support for the currently used GnuTLS in 2022 and OpenSSL 1.1 losing support in 2024.
+The TLS libraries used in Apertis today are currently supported, though this will not remain the case indefinitely, with Ubuntu dropping support for the currently used GnuTLS in 2022, NSS and OpenSSL 1.1 losing support in 2024.

 Future releases of Apertis would be expected to be based on newer versions of Debian (as covered in the Apertis Release Flow.
 As could be expected, newer versions of Debian have integrated newer versions of these TLS libraries.
-Upgrading to newer versions of the GnuTLS or OpenSSL may present issues for Apertis:
+Whilst upgrading to newer versions of NSS does not appear to present any issues, the GnuTLS or OpenSSL may present issues for Apertis: